In this section

 The guidance explains the role of effective ventilation in helping to reduce the spread of COVID-19 in these settings.
 A range of experts / stakeholders have contributed to this guidance, which you can find on the Scottish Government website.

-NHS inform is being regularly updated with the latest clinically approved guidance in partnership with Health Protection Scotland.
-It has developed a range of materials and toolkits to communicate this information to the help businesses communicate this to the public.
+NHS Inform is being regularly updated with the latest clinically-approved guidance in partnership with Health Protection Scotland.
+It has developed a range of materials and toolkits to communicate this information to help businesses communicate this to the public.

 These include things like posters for public toilets, shielding guidance infographics and travel advice assets.
 Visit the NHS Inform website for more information.

 The Scottish Government has collated useful resources that can be used across your channels.
-In recognition of the rising numbers in COVID-19 cases, it has launched the ‘Stop the Spike’ Campaign to remind the public of the key safety measures they can continue doing to keep each other safe.
+In recognition of the rising numbers in COVID-19 cases, it has recently launched the "Safer Choices Make a Difference" campaign to remind the public of the key safety measures and testing behaviours they can continue doing to keep each other safe.

 Useful links for the tourism industry